vaish1051rd/redux-resume/README.md

 To install and run this application on your local machine, follow these steps:

 i.
-Clone this repository using `git clone https://github.com/Chirag-Berde/Resume-Builder`
+Clone this repository using `git clone https://github.com/Chirag-Berde/resume-builder`

 ii.
-Navigate to the project directory using `cd Resume-Builder`
+Navigate to the project directory using `cd resume-builder`

 iii.
 Install dependencies using `npm install`